Abdogoda/Chair_Store/README.md

 If you want help extending this project (adding a product API, shopping cart, or deployment), open an issue or email the project owner.

-Generated: README updated to document the Chair_Store static website.

 ## View on GitHub Pages

 This site can be served using GitHub Pages.
 If you enable GitHub Pages for this repository (Settings → Pages → Source: `main` branch / `root`), the site will be available at: